 This is a University process that applies only to University Examinations (and Tests).
-Full details are in the University of Auckland Calendar Examination Regulation 12.
+Full details are in the University of Auckland Calendar Examination Regulation 13.

-Appeal of Marks
+Appeal of Course Marks or Grades

-A student who is concerned about a mark for an assessment can appeal in writing to the Course Director for a reconsideration of the mark stating the reasons why they consider the mark is inconsistent with the assessment criteria.
-The written appeal must be received within one week of the work being available for return.
-The course director reviews the mark in relation to the stated reasons or seeks a second opinion if they were the original marker.
-If the appeal is not upheld and the student is still concerned a written appeal, restating the nature of the concern in relation to the assessment criteria, needs to be made to the Head of School.
+A student who is concerned about a mark or grade for an assessment can appeal in writing to the Course Director for a reconsideration of the mark or grade stating the reason why they consider the mark or grade is inconsistent with the assessment criteria.
+The written appeal must be received within one week of the work being available for return or grade being notified.
+The Course Director reviews the mark or grade in relation to the stated reasons or seeks a second opinion if they were the original marker or assessor.
+If the appeal is not upheld and the student is still concerned a written appeal, restating the nature of the concern in relation to the assessment criteria, needs to be made to the Academic Head.